Carl Eller: Life after football

 As a licensed drug and alcohol counselor, Eller founded a group of substance-abuse clinics in the Twin Cities called Triumph Life Centers in 1986.

 He obtained a college degree in Human Services from Metropolitan State University in 1994 and went on to work for the Minnesota Department of Human Services, addressing issues of health disparities between white people and people of color.

-In 2000, Eller was named to the Vikings' 40th Anniversary Team and in 2010, he was named to the Vikings' 50th Anniversary team.
-In 2003, he was named to the Professional Football Researchers Association Hall of Very Good in the association's inaugural HOVG class.
-In 2004, Eller was elected to the Pro Football Hall of Fame.
-In 2006, he was inducted into the College Football Hall of Fame.

 Eller was arrested in 2006 for driving under the influence and pleaded guilty.
-Eller was arrested in 2008 for fourth-degree assault of a police officer and second-degree refusal to submit to chemical testing, both gross misdemeanors.
+He was arrested in 2008 for fourth-degree assault of a police officer and second-degree refusal to submit to chemical testing, both gross misdemeanors.
 He was sentenced and served 60 days in the county workhouse.

 Eller later served as president of the NFL Retired Players Association.
 In 2020, he joined the Halberd Corporation, a research-based publicly traded company that helps discover and develop medical treatments for diseases, as a consultant.